Samin-043/QuicklyServices-UsingBootstrap/README.md

 # QuicklyServicesWebsite

-Here HTML used as a markup labguages and CSS used to style the webpages.Also a responsive design too.This project helps me a lot of to idea about responsive design.
+Here HTML is used as a markup language and CSS is used to style the web pages.
+I also implemented responsive design too.
+This project helps me with many ideas about responsive design.
+Here I design the home page, restaurant page, and retail page.

 Languages : HTML, CSS
 Framework : Bootstrap